dithercat/ensata/readme.md

 - you need to enable the message content privileged intent in the discord dev portal
   ![](images/messagecontent.png)
-- the out-of-box prompt defines a catgirl AI simulacrum named "iris"
+- the out-of-box config defines a catgirl AI simulacrum named "iris"
-  - you can set the simulacrum's name and their initial "warmup" message with the `char` and `introduction` keys in config.json.
+  - you can set the simulacrum's name (`name`), characterization (`extra`), pronouns (`pronouns`), and warmup message (`warmup`) with the `agent` key in `config.json`.
+    - see line 20 or so of `lib/config.js` for the full schema.
     - if the discord username differs from the simulacrum's name, it will automatically be corrected for consistency.
-  - you can change the base preconditioning by creating a file called `/prompt.local` and editing that (ensata will try to load `/prompt.local` before falling back to `/prompt`).
+  - if you want more control, you can change the base preconditioning template by creating a file called `prompt.local` and editing that (ensata will try to load `prompt.local` before falling back to `prompt`).
-    - you really shouldnt modify `/prompt` directly since it is committed and you might experience merge conflicts.
+    - you really shouldnt modify `prompt` directly since it is committed and you might experience merge conflicts.
 - this has absolutely nothing to do with the nintendo ds emulator of the same name